luvrksnskye/Regredanger-Website/README.md

 #  RegreDanger Website

 A little digital love letter in the form of a website for the most amazing boyfriend in the world!
-Please note that this site was not designed for phones, so for the best experience, please visit it in a desktop environment. ❤️
+Please note that this site was not designed for phones, so for the best experience, please visit it in a desktop environment.
+This website was originally uploaded to Neocities, however, I decided to upload it here as well to share my work a little and give my boyfriend better access. ❤️

 ## About this silly small project